Content

 The basis for renewing the contract, including price increase provisions, if any, must be stated in the contract and be based on a measurable index such as the Consumer Price IndexPDF Document.
 School officials should ensure that price increases are within the terms of the contract.
 These documents are updated annually at the start of the new calendar year.

-A copy of the executed renewal along with all applicable contract certification forms must be submitted prior to the approval of your program participation for each fiscal year.
-Renewals may be mailed, faxed, or emailed to:
+A copy of the executed renewal along with all additional required forms must be submitted prior to June 30 annually.
+Renewals may be mailed or emailed to:

 Mail: Nutrition Department, Procurement